brooklynrail/brooklynrail-platform/content/events/2020/07/joan-jonas-with-daisy-desrosiers.md

       writings and biography of the art historian Aby Warburg.
 Her most recent work explores the relationship between new digital media and performance in multichannel video installations.
+  - person: daisy-desrosiers
+    event_bio: Daisy Desrosiers is the inaugural Director of Artist Programs at the Lunder Institute for American Art at Colby College.
+She is an interdisciplinary art historian and independent curator.
+Her thesis concerns the cultural, post-colonial, and material implications of the use of sugar in contemporary art.
+In 2018, she was the inaugural recipient of the Nicholas Fox Weber curatorial fellowship, affiliated with the Glucksman Museum (Cork, Ireland), as well as a curatorial fellow-in-residence at Art in General (Brooklyn, NY).
 poets:
   - person: stacy-szymaszek
     event_bio: Stacy Symaszek is the author of six books, including Famous Hermits,